Pre-meeting tips: Setting up your board in Lucidspark

 Add a title

-This one might be a little obvious, but hey, better safe than sorry.
+This one might seem obvious, but it is important.
 If you don’t rename your Lucidspark board, you risk losing it amongst other untitled documents.
 Plus, a good title lets your coworkers know they’re in the right place as soon as they open the board.
-(Pro tip: Be consistent in the way you title your documents—it’ll save you from future headaches.)

 Use containers to set up multiple work areas

-Lucidspark boards can spread as wide as you need them to—it’s one of the handiest features!
+Lucidspark boards have an infinite canvas—it’s one of the handiest features!
 But with great power comes great responsibility.
 As the meeting leader, it’s your job to keep the board organized.

 As you set up the board before a meeting, consider various aspects of the meeting: Who is attending?
 What tasks need to be accomplished?
 Will others be editing the board?